1.

 distribution being found in Sri Lanka, absent in south India

-and found again in Northern India and Taiwan and thus remains
+and found again in Northern India and beyond; thus making

-an interesting topic of biogeography.
+an interesting topic for biogeographers.
 It was named by Johann

 and elevated to the exclusive endemic club by Rasmussen and

-Anderton in 2005.
+Anderton in 2005, though a formal justification of this treatment is yet to appear.
 It shows distinct differences in plumage from

 the former namely short rounded nasal crest and much more deeply

-forked tail lacking rackets.
-Its vocalizations are also distinct
+forked tail, lacking rackets.
+Its vocalisations are also distinct

 and has a wide repertoire of calls.
 It is a nuclear species